fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

 If you are continuing to work on an existing subjects file, the subjects included in that file will be shown in a table.
 They can be modified or removed through the associated Edit/Copy/Delete buttons.

 Click on `Add a subject` to add a new subject.
-This will prompt you to a form where you can add enter information about that subject based on the fields listed below.
+This will prompt you to a form where you can provide information about that subject based on the fields listed below.

 <video
   controls